 If the 10-hour campaign doesn’t prove to be enough to sink your teeth into, Capcom serves up the immensely robust RAID mode to keep you occupied.
-Players required to clear out areas of enemies in the fastest possible time rather than the survival based Mercenaries mode, yet similar in its fundamental point hunting concept.
+Players are required to clear out areas of enemies in the fastest possible time rather than the survival-based Mercenaries mode, yet similar in its fundamental point-hunting concept.

 Whilst able to be played solo, teaming up with a co-op partner either locally or through Wi-Fi proves most enjoyable, covering each other back as you navigate tight spaces.
 StreetPass implementation also sees zombies here humorously labelled as fellow Nintendo 3DS owners that you meet, victims of the T-Abyss virus themselves.

-An engaging narrative, immersive atmosphere and impressive visuals, Capcom have pulled out all the stops for Resident Evil Revelations, ensuring it becomes the first must-have Nintendo 3DS title of 2012.
+With an engaging narrative, immersive atmosphere and impressive visuals, Capcom has pulled out all the stops for Resident Evil Revelations, ensuring it becomes the first must-have Nintendo 3DS title of 2012.